paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-071-united-states-international-broadcasting.md

 December 23, 2016, referred to in subsec. (b), was in the original “the date of the enactment of this section”, which was translated as meaning the date of enactment of Pub.
 L. 114–328, which amended this section generally, to reflect the probable intent of Congress.

 #### Amendments
 2016—Pub.
 L. 114–328 amended section generally.
-Prior to amendment section related to the role of the Secretary of State in international broadcasting.
+Prior to amendment, section related to the role of the Secretary of State in international broadcasting.

 1998—Pub.
 L. 105–277, § 1323(j)(1), substituted “Role of Secretary of State” for “Foreign policy guidance” in section catchline.